timeplus-io/docs/docs/proton-manage-stream.md

 ## DROP STREAM

-Run the following SQL to drop a stream, with all data in streaming storage and historical storage.
+Run the following SQL to drop a stream or an external stream, with all data in streaming storage and historical storage.

 ```sql
 DROP STREAM [IF EXISTS] db.<stream_name>;